linfeng-feng/linfeng-feng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am working toward the Ph.D. degree in information and communication engineering with the Northwestern Polytechnical University, Xi'an, China.
 Currently, I am working as an algorithm intern with the Institute of Artificial Intelligence (TeleAI), China Telecom.
-My research interests include spatial audio, audio quality enhancement, and multimodal learning.
+My research interests include spatial audio, speech enhancement, and multimodal learning.

 # 🏫 Educations